pbmundas/blog/category/threat-hunting.md

     </li>
   {% endfor %}
 </div>
-All posts with cybersecurity resources and tools.
+All posts with cybersecurity threat hunting.